WISE-PaaS/example-py-iothub-postgresql-dashboard/README.md

 ### Open Dashboard

-_If you create your own service instance your nedd to bind it to Dashboard first_
+_ Notice:If you create your own service instance your nedd to bind it to Dashboard first_

 We need to add datasource first。
 (Configuration => Data sources => Add Datasource => choose the "Postgresql")